LanHikari22/LanHikari22/README.md

 I care about increasing visibility into the creative process of software development and scientific investigations.

 Towards this goal, I have decided to make many of my notes for open source development public.
-These are journals I write as I research, develop and investigate.
+These are journals I write as I research, develop, and investigate.

 - For concept exploration, see [delta-trace](https://github.com/deltatraced/delta-trace/tree/webview).
 - For tooling, system setups, and diagnostics, see [lan-setup-notes](https://github.com/LanHikari22/lan-setup-notes/tree/webview).